danbev/learning-llvm/README.md

 ```

 ### Demangling
-It can sometime be difficult to read the IR when the front end uses name
+It can sometimes be difficult to read the IR when the front end uses name
 mangling.
 This can be demangeled using:
 ```console
 $ $ cat main.ll | llvm-cxxfilt